 Ophelia Original Piquette

-On the nose, this sparkling wine has aromas of strawberry and apple cider.
-The palate is light and prickly with a strawberry/rhubarb finish that makes it a perfect drink to enjoy on any occasion.
+Tasting Notes: Aromas of strawberry and apple cider on the nose.
+The palate is light and prickly with a strawberry-rhubarb finish that makes it a perfect drink for any occasion.

 Technical Details: